 Accommodation: Hotel Martín el Humano

-The day begins with a pick up from your hotel, either booked on your own or we can offer an extra in the tour.
+The day begins with a pick up from your hotel, either booked on your own or we can offer an extra night in the tour.
 We will transfer you to Bétera to start the bike ride that will take us through Olocau to the Palancia river valley and Segorbe.
 The route will be along quiet mountian roads with green shrubbery.
 In Segorbe, we will give you time to visit the rich historical center, as it is the capital of the valley.
 The valley was created by the Palancia River which was the main means of trasportation between the plateau and the sea since prehistoric times.
 The valley creates a fertile soil granting the perfect place for fruits and other crops.

 Day 2: Segorbe